 Contributor since June 16th, 2019

 The problem of long-term health care is worldwide.
-Whether you live in Malaysia, England, Canada, Australia, anywhere, including the United States, we are experiencing an aging problem.
+Whether you live in Malaysia, England, Canada, Australia, or anywhere, including the United States, we are experiencing an aging problem.
 With advanced aging and declining health comes a need for help with daily living activities or supervision due to dementia.

-Just as important, long-term care affects your family.
+Just as important, long-term health care affects your family.
 Adult children often find themselves thrust into the role of being a caregiver, something they were never trained for or prepared to perform.

 Affordable Long-Term Care Insurance will help pay for your choice of quality care options, including in-home care.
 Your loved ones will then have the time to be family instead of caregivers.

-Your need for care can happen anytime, and your health can start to decline without notice.
+Your need for care can happen anytime, and your health can decline without notice.
 Most people obtain coverage in their 50s when they still enjoy relatively good health, and premiums are still very affordable.

 Planning Tools and Resources on LTC NEWS

 You can find many tools and resources on LTC NEWS to assist you in your research for a planning solution or help your family find the appropriate care for a loved one at the time of crisis.